vapor/blog/Content/posts/the-future-of-vapor.md

 Those changes in the ecosystem were substantial. `async`/`await` was introduced, `Sendable` support was added with the use of lots of locks.
 It wasn't pretty but it worked.
 We added async streaming bodies for the request and response, we have 0 warnings with Swift 6 strict concurrency checking.

-Now, it's time to look forward.
+Now, with the release time of Swift 6 known, it's time to look forward.

 ## Vapor 5